 Staying healthy.
 One of the most daunting tasks man has faced.
 We get it, in this fast paced work environment, staying healthy can be tough.
 It almost seems that everything you’re doing now is the exact opposite of what you should be doing and is bound to give you some sort of life threatening disease later down the line.
 With so much to balance (your diet, your mental well being, and exercise) staying healthy can be such a chore, but it really doesn’t have to be.
-Tech has come so far that this process can be really seamless and easy, if you just know what mobile health apps to download.
+Tech in healthcare has come so far that this process can be really seamless and easy, if you just know what mobile health apps to download.
 So to make sure I picked the best app’s possible, I asked our very own developers to see what they use to stay healthy, even with their busy lifestyles.
 Here’s the 5 app’s that I learned about, so you can balance your health with ease.